wobedi/algorithms-and-data-structures/README.md

 I was already working as a professional web developer but I always felt the urge to learn more about CS fundamentals.

-So I embarked on a months-long learning journey, focusing on data structures and algorithms.

-I created a study plan and spent nights and weekends learning about and implementing common algorithms and data structures.
+So I created a study plan and spent nights and weekends learning about and implementing common algorithms and data structures.

 This repo is the result.